DO I HAVE TO BE FULLY VACCINATED TO ATTEND THE 2022 FOLK ON THE ROCKS FESTIVAL?

 A food concession area featuring a wide variety of cuisine for all tastes!

-Washrooms are available throughout the festival site and are marked on all our maps (online and onsite)
+Washrooms are available throughout the festival site and are marked on all our maps (online, in our mobile app and onsite)

-ATM Machines (outside the main entrance and at the merch booth)
+ATM Machines (outside the Main Entrance, in the Beer Garden and at the Merch Booth)